-[…] “The secret is to overload one side of the pitch so that the opponent must tilt its own defence to cope … so that they leave the other side weak. […] Then we attack and score from the other side.” […]
+[…] “The secret is to overload one side of the pitch so that the opponent must tilt its own defense to cope … so that they leave the other side weak. […] Then we attack and score from the other side.” […]

 Pep Confidential; The Inside Story of Pep Guardiola’s First Season at Bayern Munich, Martí Perarnau, 2014

-If you should struggle to score goals, either remove ‘Work ball into box‘, add ‘Be More Expressive‘ and select control mentality, or change the team shape to fluid.
+If you should struggle to score goals, either remove ‘Work ball into box‘, add ‘Be More Expressive‘ and select control mentality, or change the team shape to a fluid.

-While play is concentrated on the right will the advanced playmaker attack look to get into the box by deep runs.
+While the play is concentrated on the right will the advanced playmaker attack look to get into the box by deep runs.
 He will provide a second option of penetration as his dribbling and forward runs will look to destabilize the opposite defensive block.
 While the CWB-attack can be considered a free man on the right side, I aim for the advanced playmaker attack to constantly get behind the pressuring lines as another free man.
 I consider the left inside forward as the ‘main’ goalscorer as the false nine will prioritize to play killer passes into the penalty box towards the left IF, who will exploit any spaces or gaps.
-But the deep positioning of the right inside forward who will stay closer to the false nine will be an ideal opportunity by them to play one twos with each other.
+But the deep positioning of the right inside forward who will stay closer to the false nine will be an ideal opportunity by them to play one-twos with each other.

-Some would argue that the wingback in support duty will give the deep lying playmaker and the defenders an additional passing option when building out from the back, I have simply wanted a lower mentality to provide cover for the attacking runs of the left IF and the advanced playmaker attack (left).
+Some would argue that the wingback in support duty will give the deep-lying playmaker and the defenders an additional passing option when building out from the back, I have simply wanted a lower mentality to provide cover for the attacking runs of the left IF and the advanced playmaker attack (left).
 The wingback support will not only look to counter the advanced position of the opposite winger (in attack duty) but it will stretch play vertically dragging the opposite player of the MCL to move out of position when the left wingback has the ball.
 It also gives more passing alternatives for the left inside forward by creating a better triangle.